C2FO/comb/docs-md/promise.md

 ###Resolving Promises

-When working with a promise you must resolve the promise in order to callbacks/errbacks to be invoked.
+When working with a promise you must resolve the promise in order for callbacks/errbacks to be invoked.
 Resolution can happen before for after callbacks/errbacks have been registered.
 The methods to resolve a promise are `callback`, `errback`, and `resolve`.

 ###callback  and errback